 Real Estate Agent Commission: This fee is typically a percentage of the gross selling price, and is determined at the time the seller signs the listing agreement.
 The total commission, paid at closing, is split among the agents/agencies representing the seller and the buyer, based on how that split is defined in the seller’s listing agreement.

-Brokerage Fee: Some real estate agencies may also charge a nominal brokerage fee (between $200 and $500) in addition to the agent’s commission.
+Brokerage Fee: Some real estate agencies may also charge an franchise or brokerage fee (between $175 and $300) in addition to the broker’s commission.
 (Tierra Antigua Realty does not charge a brokerage fee.)